Biden to Israeli PM: U.S. has options if Iran nuclear diplomacy fails | Politics

 Biden to Israeli PM: U.S. has options if Iran nuclear diplomacy fails

-Tensions complicated relations between Bennett's predecessor, Benjamin Netanyahu, who was close to former President Donald Trump, and the last Democratic administration led by Barack Obama with Biden as his vice president.
-But the meeting, the first since Biden and Bennett took office this year, was eclipsed by Thursday’s attack outside Kabul airport that killed at least 92 people, including 13 U.S. service members, confronting Biden with the worst crisis of his young presidency.
+Tensions complicated relations between Bennett's predecessor, Benjamin Netanyahu, who was close to former President Donald Trump, and the last Democratic administration led by Barack Obama, with Biden as his vice president.
+But the meeting was eclipsed by Thursday’s attack outside Kabul airport that killed at least 92 people, including 13 U.S. service members, confronting Biden with the worst crisis of his young presidency.

-“The mission there ... is dangerous and now it's come with a significant loss of American personnel, but it's a worthy mission," Biden told reporters after his one-on-one talks with Bennett.
-U.S. forces helping to evacuate Afghans desperate to flee new Taliban rule were on alert for more attacks.
+“The mission there ... is dangerous and now it's come with a significant loss of American personnel, but it's a worthy mission," Biden told reporters after talks with Bennett.
+U.S. forces helping to evacuate Afghans desperate to flee new Taliban rule were on alert for more attacks, and on Friday night they launched a drone strike against an Islamic State target in eastern Afghanistan.

-In brief remarks before reporters were ushered out of the Oval Office, both leaders touched on Iran, one of the thorniest issues between the Biden administration and Israel, but mostly they papered over their disagreements.
-Biden said he and Bennett discussed “the threat from Iran and our commitment to ensure Iran never develops a nuclear weapon.”
+Speaking to reporters in the Oval Office, both leaders touched on Iran, one of the thorniest issues between them, but mostly they papered over their disagreements.
+Biden said they discussed “our commitment to ensure Iran never develops a nuclear weapon.”

 “We're putting diplomacy first and we'll see where that takes us.
 But if diplomacy fails, we're ready to turn to other options,” Biden added, without offering specifics.
-Bennett, a far-right politician who ended Netanyahu's 12-year run as prime minister in June, was expected to press Biden to harden his approach to Iran and back out of negotiations aimed at reviving an international nuclear deal with Tehran that Trump abandoned.
+A White House statement issued later said the two also "reviewed steps to deter and contain Iran’s dangerous regional behavior."
+Bennett, a far-right politician who ended Netanyahu's 12-year run as prime minister in June, was expected to press Biden in private to harden his approach to Iran and back out of negotiations aimed at reviving an international nuclear deal with Tehran that Trump abandoned.

 MOVING ON FROM NETANYAHU Bennett has sought to move on from Netanyahu’s combative public style and instead manage disagreements behind closed doors between Washington and its closest Middle East ally.

 But he has been just as adamant as Netanyahu was in pledging to do whatever is necessary to prevent Iran, which Israel views as an existential threat, from building a nuclear weapon.
 Iran consistently denies it is seeking a bomb.
-Bennett told reporters at the White House that Israel has developed a "comprehensive strategy" to keep Iran away from nuclear breakout and stop its "regional aggression."
+Bennett told reporters that Israel has developed a "comprehensive strategy" to keep Iran away from nuclear breakout and stop its "regional aggression."

 On the Israeli-Palestinian conflict, Biden and Bennett remain far apart.
-Biden has renewed backing for a two-state solution after Trump distanced himself from that longstanding tenet of U.S. policy.
+Biden, according to the White House statement, reiterated support for a two-state solution, after Trump distanced himself from that longstanding tenet of U.S. policy.
 Bennett opposes Palestinian statehood.
-Biden made a brief reference to the issue, saying he wanted to discuss "ways to advance peace and security and prosperity for Israelis and Palestinians."
+Biden made only a brief reference to the issue in his remarks.
+But the White House said he "underscored the importance of steps to improve the lives of Palestinians."

 Bennett did not mention the Palestinians in his remarks.
 The consensus among Biden's aides is that now is not the time to push for a resumption of long-dormant peace talks or major Israeli concessions, which could destabilize Bennett's ideologically diverse coalition.

-But Biden's aides have not ruled out asking Bennett for modest gestures to help avoid a recurrence of the fierce Israel-Hamas fighting in the Gaza Strip that caught the new U.S. administration flat-footed earlier this year.
-The U.S. administration has also emphasized that it opposes further expansion of Jewish settlements on occupied land.
+But Biden's aides say privately they hopes Bennett will make at least make modest gestures to help avoid a recurrence of the Israel-Hamas fighting in the Gaza Strip earlier this year.
+Though the White House made no mention of Biden's opposition to further expansion of Jewish settlements on occupied land, it said he stressed "the importance of refraining from actions that could exacerbate tensions."

+Bennett, 49, the son of American immigrants to Israel, has been a vocal proponent of settlements.
+The leaders also discussed "new opportunities" to expand Israel's relations with the Arab world, the White House said, after normalization agreements reached under Trump with the United Arab Emirates, Bahrain, Morocco and Sudan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)